Tianyu-Wang/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Code Book
-Summary of all data fields in tidy data file ```averages by activity and subject.txt``` showing the average measures for each activity and subject
+Summary of all data fields in tidy data file ```averages by activity and subject.txt``` showing the average measures for each activity and subject and the conducted data transformation steps to create the file

 ## Categorical and Identifying Variables
 - activity: Describes activity performed by test subject